seanyoung247/HTML-First-Milestone-Project/README.md

 ### Known issues:
 - At minimum break point (220px width) some header text overflows it's padding on index.html.
+- style.css doesn't complete validation due to the use of custom properties.
+Custom properties are a widely used part of the CSS3 standard, this is a well known problem with the W3C validator, so can be safely ignored.

 ## Deployment